Sakshi320/Weather-Energy-Data-Analysis-using-Python/README.md

 # Weather-Energy-Data-Analysis-using-Python
-Built a machine learning model with 96k+ rows of data that spans 12 years of weather energy hourly data to predict weather analysis
+Built a machine learning model with 96k+ rows of data that spans 12 years of weather energy hourly data to predict the weather analysis